 This experience has highlighted to them the fact that vulnerable people need more than just a roof over their head, they also need support, and Ark Housing Trust has been established to enable this.
 We believe we have developed a financial model that will enable the provision of supported care and housing, using only the statutory allowances paid by the Government.
-At present, this takes the form of accommodation in shared housing, with support provided through trained and experienced support workers, and a qualified and experienced counsellor.
+At present, this takes the form of accommodation in shared housing, with support provided through dedicated support workers.
 Our support workers meet regularly and engage with the many different issues that are facing the vulnerable tenants – issues of addiction, mental health, ex-offenders, risk of homelessness.
 The support Ark provides encourages our tenants to:

 access all the services they are entitled to